Plumsail/documents-docs/source/user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.rst

 .. image:: ../../../_static/img/flow/how-tos/configure-template-invitations.png
     :alt: Configure template

 You can test a template as well, to see how it will look at the end.
 After clicking on the *Test template* button, you’ll need to ‘feed’ a template with your data in JSON format.
-In our case, it might be:
+Set value for each token from the template.
+See the picture below.

 .. code:: json
     {
-      "name": "Xue Li"
+      "NameOfEvent": "High Tech Conference",
+      "date": "2020-03-19",
+      "time": "6 p.m.",
+      "place": "Main Hall"
     }

 .. image:: ../../../_static/img/flow/how-tos/test-template-invitations.png
     :alt: test template

-It’s just testing.
-We’re going to apply the data from the CSV file to make invitations personalized.

 Delivery
 ~~~~~~~~

 The next step is delivery.
-We select Email delivery to send event invitations to our employees.
+We select Email delivery to send event invitations to conference visitors.

-Enter addresses to the email field.
+Enter :code:`{{email}}` to the email field.
+The Parse CSV action will retrieve every conference visitor's email.
+We will pass it to the Process to send personalized emails automatically.

 Define the message's subject and body.
-That's it.
+Inside them use tokens as well to make invitations personalized.
+For instance, we put :code:`{{Name}}` at the beginning of the email body.
+This token will be replaced by real conference visitors' names from the CSV file.

 .. image:: ../../../_static/img/flow/how-tos/send-invitations-by-email.png
     :alt: Send email delivery